lko3001/very-intuitive-modules/README.md

 masonry.columnWidth(300) // set the column width
 masonry.refresh()        // refreshes the UI

-// An you can also chain them
+// And you can also chain them masonry.gap(20).columnWidth(500).refresh()
-masonry.gap(20).columnWidth(500).refresh()
 ```